lhl/strix-halo-testing/hardware-test/README.md

 ```

 ### CPU MBW
-CPU Memory Bandwidth is about half of the max MBW available to the GPU...
+CPU Memory Bandwidth is note so good, about half of the max MBW bus...

 Transfers between CPU/GPU on ROCm are about 84-85 GB/s:
 ```